Identification

 The law also states that the final decision on the age assessment, taken by the Juvenile Court, is notified to the child and to the guardian or the person exercising guardianship and must indicate the margin of error.[36]

-In 2020, a national protocol on multidisciplinary age assessment was signed by the Conference State region,[33] providing for uniform criteria and inviting to the conclusion of local protocols.
+In 2020, a national protocol on multidisciplinary age assessment was signed by the Conference State region,[38] providing for uniform criteria and inviting to the conclusion of local protocols.
+In some areas, starting from 2020, the recommended local protocols were also signed; as an example, this was the case in Milan,[39] Messina,[40] and Ancona.[41]
+In 2022, as mentioned, only 18 health authorities adopted the protocol approved in the Unified Conference and 11 a multidisciplinary approach similar to it.

 The age assessment is often required even in presence of identity documents and even when there is no reasonable doubt about the minor age.
 However, the law does not provide the timing for the decision and, pending the results, the minor is often treated and accommodated as an adult, therefore also in situations of promiscuity with adults.
 Furthermore, the child is often not informed and involved actively in the procedures and he or she is not aware of the reasons for the examinations.
 On the other hand, a certainly positive element consists in the decrease of cases in which age assessment is requested by authorities not entitled to carry out such proceedings.

-Challenging age assessment
+Challenging age assessments

 According to L 47/2017, the age assessment decision can be appealed, and any administrative or criminal procedure is suspended until the decision on the appeal.[46]
 Before this law, in the absence of a specific provision, children were often prevented from challenging the outcome of age assessments.